Math Pathways

 - What content is covered in each of the Pathways?

-- Will my child be prepared for taking the SAT if they are in the Core Pathway?
+- Will my child be prepared for taking the SAT if they are in Pathway B?

-- Are there any District-provided materials to support students in the Exceptional Pathway over the summer?
+- Are there any District-provided materials to support students in Pathway D over the summer?

-- What are the CogAT and IOWA-Math, and what do my child’s scores mean?
+- What is the CogAT and what does my child’s score mean?

 - My child struggles in math.
 What supports/programs do the middle schools offer?